General Contractor Insurance

 If you hire employees, it is important to make sure that they are covered under your company’s workers compensation insurance policy.
 This will protect them if they should ever become injured on the job.
 It provides them with their basic medical needs as well as lost wages if they need time off work for recovery or rehabilitation.
 It may also help cover what would otherwise be lost income if an employee dies while working for your company.

-While there are some general contractor insurance requirements that companies must meet in order to qualify, this does not mean that contractors cannot get additional protection through what is known as “add-on” policies.
-For example, if your company involves lots of hazardous materials you will want to get contractor general liability insurance.
+While there are contractor insurance requirements that companies must meet to qualify, this does not mean that contractors cannot obtain additional protection through what is known as “add-on” policies.
+For example, if your company involves lots of hazardous materials, you will want to get contractor general liability insurance.
 This type of policy will cover the cost of cleaning up any hazardous waste that is spilled during construction work.

 An important policy for general contractors to take out is commercial general liability.
 This type of insurance protects your business and hired subcontractors from lawsuits arising from on-site accidents or injuries.
 It may also be possible to purchase umbrella policies to achieve additional coverage over your primary general contractor insurance.
 It’s always best to speak with an agent who knows what they’re doing to ensure you get what you need.